dkakkar/Twitter-Sentiment-Classifier/README.md

              python3 sentiment.py

-When sentiment.py is called the classifer pipeline: svmClassifier.pkl is loaded in the memory (which takes about 25 secs).
-Once the classifier is loaded (done only once in the begining), you can input tweet (one at a time) and get its sentiment prediction.
-The code will continue asking for tweets unless the user enters 'quit'.
-See illustration of output below:
+When sentiment.py is executed, the classifer pipeline: svmClassifier.pkl is loaded in the memory (done only once in the begining and takes about 25 secs).
+"READY" will be printed once the classifier is fully loaded and you can now input tweet (one at a time) and get its sentiment.
+The code will continue asking for tweets unless "ctrl-D (EOF)" is entered to end processing.
+See illustration of the output below:

              Loading the classifier, please wait....
-             Classifier loaded, Enter the tweets one at a time or enter quit to escape.
+             READY
              @Tim I am happy knowing it :) (#User inputs first tweet) 1                              (#Output of first tweet)
              @NASA I love Science!         (#User inputs second tweet)